LArSoft/larsoft.github.io/LArSoftWiki/Debugging_LArSoft_with_Allinea.md

 # Debugging LArSoft with Allinea

+**Fermilab no longer has licenses available.**

-This information is based on Dune's writeup
+This information is maintained in case someone has a license elsewhere.

 Allinea Forge is a commercially-available suite including a [debugger](https://www.allinea.com/sites/default/files/uploads/Datasheets/allinea_ddt.pdf) (`ddt`) and a [profiling tool](https://www.allinea.com/products/map/features) (`map`).
 The `ddt` debugger is a GUI frontend to the `gdb` debugging tool.

-**Fermilab no longer has licenses available.**

 Debugging videos demos and tutorials are [available](https://www.allinea.com/debugger-videos).